villevaara/dhum-topic-gutfin/README.md

 # dhum-topic-gutfin
-Digital Humanities course work.
+Digital Humanities course work for a course in Autumn of 2015.
 Project Gutenberg Finnish texts with topic modelling.
+More info on the study program at http://blogs.helsinki.fi/mstolone/

 What does it do?
 ----------------